Raphael-Gisler-AGI/ODataV4/docs/ui5/index.md

 The sPath sometimes comes up when talking about databindings. localhost:4004/service/**entity(key)**
-The **bold** part is what we call the sPath and is how we search for individual entities.
+The **bold** part is what we call the sPath it allows to search for individual entities.

 # CRUD